-Tesla misses weekly Model 3 production target, flags tariff costs
+Tesla worried by China even as deliveries surge

-(Reuters) - Tesla Inc (TSLA.O) missed its weekly Model 3 production target on Tuesday and said it was facing a 40 percent import tariff in China due to the ongoing U.S-China trade war.
+Tesla did say that it had missed its weekly Model 3 production target on Tuesday and outlined a series of barriers it faced due to the worsening of President Donald Trump’s trade war with China.

-The electric car maker said it was speeding up construction of its Shanghai factory as it seeks to combat hefty tariffs.
+The electric car maker said it was speeding up construction of its Shanghai factory as it seeks to combat a huge competitive disadvantage against other producers and even other imported cars, which it said are carrying a lower 15 percent tariff.

+“Tesla is now operating at a 55 percent to 60 percent cost disadvantage compared to the exact same car locally produced in China,” the company said.

+Musk in July landed a deal with Chinese authorities to build a new auto plant in Shanghai, its first factory outside the United States, that would double the size of the electric car maker’s global manufacturing.

 Tesla produced over 5,300 Model 3 cars in the last week of September, falling short of its target of 6,000.